reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 Here is an example of a component that fetches external data based on `props` values:
 `embed:update-on-async-rendering/updating-external-data-when-props-change-before.js`

-The recommended upgrade path for this component is to move data-updates into `componentDidUpdate`.
+The recommended upgrade path for this component is to move data updates into `componentDidUpdate`.
 You can also use the new `getDerivedStateFromProps` lifecycle to clear stale data before rendering the new props:
 `embed:update-on-async-rendering/updating-external-data-when-props-change-after.js`

 > Note